 You can order your own blood tests, which still surprises me when I think about it.
 So I cobbled together this site from my collection of notes/price-lists to help people when I hassle them about bloodwork:

-Follow me on or and I'll look less grumpy.
-And possibly even share health-related posts.
+Follow me on or and I'll look less stern, possibly even smiling slightly.

 How does the process work?